-Although research on visualization creates impressive images, every design needs to be tested to determine how useful it is for real people doing real tasks [133- 135].
-In addition, any usability evaluation of a visualization technique has to address both evaluations of visual representations and interactions styles, because exploration may help to achieve insight that a set of fixed images can not [136, 137].
-In the last years, interest in the evaluation of information visualization systems has grown incorporating human-centered principles of interaction and usability [133-135, 138-141].
+Although research on visualization creates impressive images, every design needs to be tested to determine how useful it is for real people doing real tasks [133], [134], [135].
+In addition, any usability evaluation of a visualization technique has to address both evaluations of visual representations and interaction styles, because exploration may help to achieve insight that a set of fixed images cannot [136], [137].
+In the last years, interest in the evaluation of information visualization systems has grown, incorporating human-centered principles of interaction and usability [133], [134], [135], [138], [139], [140], [141].

 Most of the methods for usability evaluation were developed for graphical user interfaces and adapted or extended for information visualization.
-Some wellknown methods that have been applied are analytic ones (i.e., expert reviews and cognitive walkthroughs) and empirical evaluations (i.e., controlled experiments, questionnaires, interviews and focus groups).
-In particular, see [142] for a detail description of these methods.
-As a result of the lack of evaluation studies in the area of 3D software visualization this section also reports 2D evaluation studies.
+Some well-known methods that have been applied are analytic ones (i.e., expert reviews and cognitive walkthroughs) and empirical evaluations (i.e., controlled experiments, questionnaires, interviews, and focus groups).
+In particular, see [142] for a detailed description of these methods.
+As a result of the lack of evaluation studies in the area of 3D software visualization, this section also reports 2D evaluation studies.

 Analytic evaluation involves the analysis of the user interface to discover potential usability problems and guide modifications during the development of the system.
-For instance, Brown et al. reported valuable feedback in the application of expert reviews during the development of a tool to visualize the execution of parallel algorithms and Stasko et al. [143] evaluated an algorithm animation system using cognitive walkthroughs.
-Furthermore, several researchers performed theorical analytic studies.
-For example, Sun and Wong [144] evaluated two commercial UML tools using fourteen criteria based on gestalt-theorical principles.
-Similarly Blackwell et al. [145] analyzed and compared, using a theoretical framework (Cognitive Dimensions Framework), software engineering notations.
-A number of taxonomies of software visualization have been proposed as well [12-16,146], which in turn provide support for qualitatively evaluation and comparison of software visualizations.
+For instance, Brown et al. reported valuable feedback in the application of expert reviews during the development of a tool to visualize the execution of parallel algorithms, and Stasko et al. [143] evaluated an algorithm animation system using cognitive walkthroughs.
+Furthermore, several researchers performed theoretical analytic studies.
+For example, Sun and Wong [144] evaluated two commercial UML tools using 14 criteria based on gestalt-theoretical principles.
+Similarly, Blackwell et al. [145] analyzed and compared, using a theoretical framework (Cognitive Dimensions Framework), software engineering notations.
+A number of taxonomies of software visualization have been proposed as well [12], [13], [14], [15], [16], [146], which, in turn, provide support for the qualitative evaluation and comparison of software visualizations.

 On the other hand, empirical evaluation methods collect usability data by observing or measuring activities of end users interacting with a prototype or an actual implementation of the system.
 To illustrate, Purchase et al. [147] reported an empirical study of variations in UML notation, Lange and Chaudron [148] evaluated new views to support comprehension of UML models, and Yusuf et al. [149] and Guehénéuc [150] assessed how people comprehend UML class diagrams using eye-tracking equipment.
-As mentioned before, Irani and Ware [18, 151] compared 2D UML diagrams to diagrams using 3D primitives called geons and they found out that users can identify substructures and relationship types with much lower error rates for geon diagrams than for UML diagrams.
+As mentioned before, Irani and Ware [18], [151] compared 2D UML diagrams to diagrams using 3D primitives called geons, and they found out that users can identify substructures and relationship types with much lower error rates for geon diagrams than for UML diagrams.
 Also, Marcus et al. [152] conducted a usability study to improve a 3D visualization system called sv3D.
 Despite the overall positive impression that users have of this system, this study reveals their inherent difficulty to adapt to a new technology (3D).
 Storey et al. [153] evaluated the usability of three user interfaces of a reverse engineering tool by observing users completing a set of software maintenance tasks, followed by a questionnaire and an interview.
-Also, Jones and Harrold [154] evaluated and compared a technique for fault localization (Tarantula) with others techniques.
-In addition, Alwis et al. [155] compared three specialized software exploration tools.
-Finally, several surveys on software visualization based on questionnaires are reported [66, 156].
+Also, Jones and Harrold [154] evaluated and compared a technique for fault localization (Tarantula) with other techniques.
+In addition, de Alwis et al. [155] compared three specialized software exploration tools.
+Finally, several surveys on software visualization based on questionnaires are reported [66], [156].